 "The analysis showed that on a damp and windy days with low pressure the chances of experiencing more pain, compared to an average day, was around 20 percent.
 This would mean that, if your chances of a painful day on an average weather day were 5 in 100, they would increase to 6 in 100 on a damp and windy day," said lead study author Will Dixon, professor of digital epidemiology at the University of Manchester in a press release.

-Researchers from the George Institute for Global Health surveyed nearly 1,000 people dealing with lower back pain and 350 diagnosed with knee osteoarthritis in two separate studies.
+On the other hand, in 2014, Australian researchers found that there was absolutely no relationship between body aches and the weather.
+When social media basically called them liars and hooligans, they replicated the findings in a pair of 2017 studies.
+Scientists from the George Institute for Global Health in Australia surveyed nearly 1,000 people dealing with lower back pain and 350 diagnosed with knee osteoarthritis.
 Weather details from the date of pain onset, as well as a month and a week before the pain appeared, were all compared.
-Weather data came from the Australian Bureau of Meteorology.